ElectronSutra/venture/pages/charms/archery.md

 > **Prerequisite Charms**: [Harvest of the Hunter](#harvest-of-the-hunter)

-_Thorns grow to wreathe the shaft of the Dragon-Blooded's arrow as it flies._
+_Your arrow sprouts thorns and blossoms as it flies through the air._

 #### Withering